Mimetis/Dotmim.Sync/docs/Interceptors.rst

         }

         /// <summary>
         /// This GET handler is optional.
-        /// It allows you to see the configuration hosted on the server
+It allows you to see the configuration hosted on the server
         /// The configuration is shown only if Environmenent == Development
         /// </summary>
         [HttpGet]
         [AllowAnonymous]
-        public Task Get()
+        public Task Get() => this.HttpContext.WriteHelloAsync(webServerAgent);
-            => WebServerOrchestrator.WriteHelloAsync(this.HttpContext, orchestrator);
     }